 For Mozingo, this meant choosing a path in the natural sciences.
 He selected geology, but also experimented with classes such as philosophy, astronomy, geography, marketing, and debate.

 This broad education served him well: After earning his degree, Mozingo moved to Washington, D.C. and embarked on a long and rewarding career with the FBI, specializing in Soviet military counterintelligence.
 Later, he spent time investigating bank failures and financial fraud while posted in the San Francisco and Monterey, California areas.
 By the time he retired in 1995, he had grown fond of the West Coast and decided to stay there, despite his deep connection to Virginia.

-After many years of marriage, George lost his wife, Marilyn, to cancer.
+After many years of marriage, Tony lost his wife, Marilyn, to cancer.
 He later found a rewarding new life with his current spouse, Donna.
-Now living in Oregon, George and his wife remain active learners who are committed to helping young adults gain access to higher education.
+Now living in Oregon, Tony and Donna remain active learners who are committed to helping young adults gain access to higher education.

 “It was important to us to give back,” Donna said.
 “The University is important to my husband, and for me, as a retired professional educator, there is no finer commitment than furthering opportunities for our youth of today.
 This is a symbol of our commitment to UVA’s future.”

 The couple’s gift will ultimately support the George Lee Mozingo Endowment Fund, providing scholarships to students in the Department of Physics.
 And while Tony is pleased by the idea of preserving his legacy, he’s primarily interested in the scientific advances their gift will facilitate.